oxinabox/oxinabox.github.io/_posts/2019-09-28-Continuous-Delivery-For-Julia-Packages.md

 ## So on to how to do this:
-When someone (including you as the maintainer) make PR to your repo, you have them include in the PR the appropriate change to the version number, for if it is patch, a new feature, or a new breaking feature.
+When someone (including yourself) makes a PR to your repo, you have them include in the PR the appropriate change to the version number, for if it is patch, a new feature, or a new breaking feature.
 (Or if you are still in 0.x.y just for if it is nonbreaking or breaking)

-Then immediately after merging the PR, [tag a release.](https://github.com/JuliaRegistries/Registrator.jl#how-to-use) Hopefully, soon after that release merged into General.
+Then immediately after merging the PR, [tag a release.](https://github.com/JuliaRegistries/Registrator.jl#how-to-use) Hopefully, soon after that release merged into General, and then [TagBot](https://github.com/apps/julia-tagbot) will make a matching github release with automatic release notes listing changes (or you could do that manually).

+Compares to deploying a application, releasing a library is pretty simple, no need to build and deploy installers etc.
+For proper continous deployment, one would have the release be automatically tagged when the PR is merged.
+Currently, that is fairly hard to setup, and I am not aware of anyone doing so.
+Til then manually triggering Registrator will have to do.

 ## What if I don't want to release right now?
 There are not many good reasons to hold off on a release after merging in a PR, but there are some.
-Main one I can think of is if that if you know a group of breaking PRs are coming in soon, and you don't want to tag a bunch of breaking releases, because it would mean your packages users would have more versions to work through in their own packages Compat sections.
+One potential reason is if you know that a group of breaking PRs are coming in soon, and you don't want to tag a bunch of breaking releases, because it would mean your packages users would have more versions to work through in their own packages Compat sections.

 In this case the best thing to do is to change the version number to what it would be